skleinbo/Ising/README.md

      1.0010325963705214e-10
 ```

 Admittedly the notebook may not be simple to understand if you hadn't had much exposure to Julia and DataFrames.
-And even if, it's not well documentes. __Write your own routines!__
+And even if, it is not well documented. __Write your own routines!__

 ### Live Visualization
 `include("Visual_Ising.jl")` opens a window with sliders and buttons to adjust
 parameters, a depiction of the current state, as well as energy and magnetization over time.
 Zoom in
 and out with the mouse wheel.
 "Speed" determines how many sweeps the program does per frame, i.e a value of `1/2` means
-`1/2*L^2` attempts to flip a spin/cluster (Metropolis/Wolff) each frame (default: 60fps; change with `BASE_FPS[]=$fps`).
+`1/2*L^2` attempts to flip a spin each frame (default: 60fps; change with `BASE_FPS[]=$fps`).

-__Warning:__ Choosing this value to high will freeze the application, in particular when the system size is large too.
+The cluster update algorithm will always perform _one_ update per frame.
+Larger values typically exceed the desired frame time easily.

 __Controls:__
   * To change the system size (default 128x128): `L[]=_linear system size_`